 The 30-ft Front Bed model has two low point drain valves accessed by removing the rear dinette seat cushion and reaching through the hole cut in the seat bottom.
 It has the fresh water tank drain, a white petcock, on the exterior tank pan under the trailer.
-The hot and cold water line low point drain valves on the 27-ft. and 28-ft. models are located on exterior of the coach for easier access.
+The hot and cold water line low point drain valves on the 27-ft, and 28-ft, models are located on exterior of the coach for easier access.
 If you look under the trailer, you will see a "box" that is a few inches lower than the trailer frame.
 This "box" or pan supports a water tank.
 The line drain valves will be the two brass pet cocks on the bottom of the pan.
-The 23-ft and 25-ft. front bed models have the low point drain valves located inside the roadside rear exterior access door.
-The 19-ft. line drain valves are located in two different places.
+The 23-ft and 25-ft, front bed models have the low point drain valves located inside the roadside rear exterior access door.
+The 19-ft model line drain valves are located in two different places.
 Two are located under the rear bed and access has been provided in the bed top under the mattress.
 (If you are long and lanky, they can be reached through the exterior storage compartment.)
 The other two line drain valves are located under the roadside dinette seat.
 Remove the cushions to access a removable panel in the lounge top.
-The 16-ft. model has two drain valves located under the roadside dinette seat.
-Remove the cushions to access a removable panel in the lounge top.
-Open these low points drain valves and use the hitch jack to raise and lower the trailer front end to drain the water out of the hot and cold water lines.